Charter of the Regional Resource Stewardship Council

 - Description of Duties.
 In accordance with the TVA Act of 1933 and FACA, the purpose of the RRSC is to provide advice only, and TVA retains sole responsibility for the management and operation of its stewardship activities and for all decisions regarding matters under consideration by the council.

 - Agency or Official to Whom the RRSC Reports.
-TVA reports the council’s advice to the committee of the TVA Board of Directors having responsibility for natural resource stewardship.
+TVA reports the council’s advice to the committee of the TVA Board of Directors having responsibility for natural resources stewardship and stewardship activities.

 - Support.
 TVA shall provide the RRSC with sufficient facilities in which to conduct its meetings and to provide a repository for its minutes and other records.
 TVA will also provide the council with appropriate administrative support as needed.
 TVA shall provide such additional funding as reasonably necessary to achieve the purposes for which the council was created and shall provide any further guidelines and management controls as may be necessary to further the objectives of the council.